Startercode/django/Checklist[Basic].md

 # Versions
 > All versions include features from previous versions

+[Build][0.0.0] Versions
+===
+> Versions for gradually completing project until release of MVP[Most Viable Product] of project.
+The MVP represents the base requirements needed(or fulfilled) for the project to be used in production(public use/consumption).

 0.0.0
 ---
 > Begining of [Build][0.0.0] Series.
 Describes features implemented in base package.